tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/03. Front-end target settings/front-end-target-settings.md

 title: Front-end target settings
 ---

-This plugin has a function that blocks access to the public facing pages (aka front-end) from undesired countries.
+In this section you can set up rules to block access to the public facing pages (aka front-end) from undesired countries.

-This feature would definitely reduce the risk of your website being hacked by malicious requests to the front-end, and also reduce comment spams because spammers (or bots) always must get the form on front-end page before they post spam text.
-On the other hand, it's difficult to distinguish such requests from all the requests when you don't want [regional content restrictions][GeoBlock].

-In this section, you can find some solutions to fit your demands.
+For spammers, this plugin can reduce both the load on the server and the amount of comment spams by preventing comment form acquisition on the front-end.
+Against attacks targeted at vulnerabilities in themes and plugins, this plugin can also reduce the risk of hacking sites such as malware installation.

+In general, it is difficult to filter only malicious requests from all requests unless you [restrict content by region][GeoBlock], but with the combination of rules in "[**Validation rule settings**][RuleSettings]", unnecessary traffic for your site and risks can be reduced considerably.

 ![Front-end target settings]({{ '/img/2016-08/FrontEndSettings.png' | prepend: site.baseurl }}
  "Front-end target settings"